 Losing track of tax documents happens to many Canadians.
-Knowing how to access these records is essential for proof of income or reviewing past filings.
+Whether you need proof of income, are applying for a mortgage, or reviewing past filings, knowing how to access these records is essential.

 The T1 General form is the foundation of your Canadian tax return.
 Tax information slips document your income from various sources throughout the year.